Mrągowo: Modern era

 Following World War I, as a condition of the Treaty of Versailles, the League of Nations held the East Prussian plebiscite on 11 July 1920 to determine if the people in the southern districts of East Prussia wanted to remain within the Free State of Prussia and Germany or to join the Second Polish Republic.
 Before the vote German nationalists engaged in brutal excesses, which remained unhindered by meagre presence of Allied forces; a Scottish regiment only once visited the city, and only to demonstrate a music orchestra.
 The plebiscite resulted in 3,660 votes for Germany and none for Poland.

-At the end of World War II the town was overrun by the Red Army during the East Prussian Offensive and lost almost 20% of its buildings.
-The German population remaining after the evacuation was largely expelled after the war and replaced with Poles.
+At the end of World War II the town was liberated by the Red Army during the East Prussian Offensive, losing almost 20% of its buildings in the fighting.

 From 1945 to 1947 the city was known by the historic Polish name Ządzbork.
 The city's name was changed to the current Mrągowo in 1947, in honor of Polish pastor, writer and translator Krzysztof Celestyn Mrongovius (1764–1855), a noted defender of the Polish language in Masuria.

+The local populace was mostly spared expulsion due to their Polish ethnicity, but many resisted being treated as Poles.
+The 1940-50s saw repeated measures implemented to force the locals to sign that they were Poles, or to receive Polish identity cards.
+People who declined were often interned.

-After the war Mrągowo remained a rural town with approximately 10,000 inhabitants; this number stayed almost constant until the late 1980s.
+After the war, Mrągowo remained a rural town with approximately 10,000 inhabitants; this number stayed almost constant until the late 1980s.
 In the following decade, mostly due to economic and political changes, the town gained some influence in the region and grew quickly into a regional center for economic business and tourism.
-Recently Mrągowo has tried to regain some of its former beauty and to represent the region.
+Recently, Mrągowo has tried to regain some of its former beauty and to represent the region.

 Coat of arms

-The town's coat of arms derives from a local story of the 15th century.
+The town's coat of arms derives from a regional story of the 15th century.
 It claims that when a group of local farmers was being threatened by predators, the townspeople tracked down a fearsome bear.
 They were only able to shoot it in its paw, and it managed to flee to Rastembork.
 Only upon its arrival there did the bear succumb to its injuries.
-The bear's paw was brought back to Sensburg and is honored in the coat of arms.
+The bear's paw was brought back to Ządźbork and is honored in the coat of arms.